fiatinsight/fiat_notifications/README.md

   )}, on: :create
 ```

-This would read notification preferences for any `User` among the relevant `team_members` and executet the Twilio and/or Postmark blocks, depending on which service(s) you've set up.
-Notified recipients would receive whatever type of output is preferred and stored on their relevant notification preference.
+This would try to locate notification preferences for any `User` among the relevant `team_members` and execute the Twilio and/or Postmark blocks in `CreateNotificationJob`, depending on which service(s) you've set up.
+Notified recipients would receive whatever type of notifications are indicated on their preferences.

+> Note: Push notifications aren't yet controlled in `CreateNotificationJob`.
+However, future implementations using something like the currently-suppressed `RelayJob` will facilitate this.

 ## Development